Radiant Cut Diamonds In-Depth Buying Guide

 L/W Ratio

-We recommend a length-to-width ratio of 1-1.05 for square and 1.16-1.3 for rectangular, depending on your preference.
+Depending on your preference, we recommend a length-to-width ratio of 1-1.05 for square and 1.16-1.3 for rectangular radiant cut diamonds.
 Make sure you are familiar with square and rectangular radiant cut diamonds.
 The image below illustrates a range of ratios.

 Color

-While D, E F are colorless grades, G is also an exceptional color grade.
+While D, E, and F are colorless grades, G is also an exceptional color grade.
 H and I are great budget options.

 Clarity

 Flawless to VS1 are considered top clarity grades, and VS2 is also excellent.
-SI1 is often a great choice for buyers with budget constraints, as it offers a high level of clarity that is eye clean.
-However, when considering SI2 diamonds, it's crucial to carefully evaluate them to ensure they are eye clean.
+SI1 is often a great choice for buyers with budget constraints, as it offers a high level of clarity that is eye-clean.
+However, when considering SI2 diamonds, carefully evaluate them to ensure they are eye-clean.

 Certification